 // MY NAME IS DANIELAnd after years of dreaming I've sold everything I own and set off on the open road.
 I've made this site as a sort of photo journal of my travels.
 The map shows where I've been (red), where I've stayed a month or more (yellow), and where I plan to go (white).
 And so, armed with little more than a backpack, a camera, and a dream, I now take the road less traveled by.
 So it goes.

-TAZARA RAILWAY The Tazara Train, a three day 1169 mile journey connecting Zambia to Tanzania.
+TAZARA RAILWAY The Tazara Train makes a three day, 1169 mile journey, connecting Zambia to Tanzania.
 It was built with support from China in the 70s and the train cars are Chinese made.
-There's a restaurant with dining car, a lounge, even showers aboard.
+There's a restaurant and dining car, a lounge, even showers aboard.
 I was in a second class cabin which has six beds.
 Men and women are separated which means my sister and I were separated though you're free to hang out together during the day.
 You can see my room and my bunkmates below.
-Three days is a long time, but we made some good friends ... and having also spent three days+ on the Trans-Siberian last year, I have to say the landscapes and people of Zambia and Tanzania are much more interesting to watch go by than three days of frozen Siberian tundra.
+Three days is a long time, but we made some good friends and its a great way to see rural life across the country.